France Diplomatic Profile

 Military

-France’s closest military partners are Germany, Ukraine, and United Kingdom.
+France’s closest military partners are Germany, United Kingdom, and Ukraine.
 Most adversarial: Russia, Mali, and Niger.

 Rivals